ilswh/poetic-society/README.md

 Poetic Society is a platform for humans to share their view of the world though poetry.

-I hope that poetic society will gather like-minded humans that enjoys writing and wants to share their expression with the world.
+My hope is that poetic society will gather like-minded humans that enjoys writing and wants to share their expression with the world.
 It will be useful for the target audience in the way that they get to share their experiences of their world in a space and be heard.

 Consider adding a mockup image using the "Am I Responsive" website.
 Here's your deployed site as an example: https://ui.dev/amiresponsive?url=https://poetic-society-f2599d0af047.herokuapp.com
 ![screenshot](documentation/mockup.png)

 ## UX